NHSDigital/nhs-login-help-centre/src/manage/passwords.md

 ## How to change your NHS login password

-You can change your password by visiting your [NHS login settings](https://settings.login.nhs.uk/ "NHS login settings").
+You can change your password by visiting your [NHS login settings](https://settings.login.nhs.uk/ 'NHS login settings').
 Under the heading ‘your personal information’ select ‘change password’.

 You will be asked to enter your current password, and then your new one to confirm the change.

-***
+---

 ## The reset password link in your email does not work